alito/mamele/learning_environment/HOWTO.md

 This is a summary of the order of the calls to your agent:

-1. MAME starts, le_get_functions is called.
+1. MAME starts, le_get_functions is called with the parameters passed on the command line through le_options.

-2. start function called with the parameters passed on command line through le_options, and a structure specifying the name of the game, the bitmap size to be expected, and a list of the buttons that the game uses (eg galaxian only uses left, right and button 1)
+2. start function called and passed a structure specifying the name of the game, the bitmap size to be expected, and a list of the buttons that the game uses (eg galaxian only uses left, right and button 1)